 Council elects new Mayor

-Cr Boyce Pizzey was elected as the Deputy Mayor, also for a one-year term.
+Cr Boyce Pizzey OAM was re-elected unopposed as the Deputy Mayor, also for a one-year term.

 Cr Pizzey was elected to Council in October 2016.
 Cr Pizzey, his wife Rhonda and their family have enjoyed their property in Queenscliff since the early 1980s.
 He served as Director Historic Buildings Council Victoria (now Heritage Victoria) from 1976 to 1986 and as Deputy Director of the Museum of Victoria from 1986 to 1998.
 Cr Pizzey has been a member of the Queenscliffe Restoration Fund Committee and the Council’s Heritage Portfolio Advisory Committee.
 In 2014 he was awarded an Order of Australia Medal for his contribution to the Arts through development of cultural institutions and conservation of heritage.

-Councillor portfolios allocations for the next twelve months are as follows:
+Councillor portfolios allocations for the next twelve months are unchanged:

 Community Wellbeing Portfolio: Cr Susan Salter